inyokaproject/inyoka/CONTRIBUTING.md

 * Bug reports
 * Change reviews

-Inyoka uses Github to keep track of bugs, feature requests, and associated changes.
+Inyoka uses GitHub to keep track of bugs, feature requests, and associated changes.
+Feel free to report one at <https://github.com/inyokaproject/inyoka/issues>.

 # Code of Conduct